alanm20/SH4_map_bin_PC/README.md

  https://github.com/HunterStanton/sh4texturetool

 # Known issue:
 Does not support some SH4 PC map bin files.

 Some mesh faces show up flipped. turn off Noesis backface culling to see all faces

+Surface that has shadow texture overlay does not blend with the background.
+Don;t know how to fix it.